ruediste/diy-dc-converter/docs/pages/040_LightLoad/LightLoad.md

 If the load drops to a very low level, the frequency becomes also very low.
 It is not practical to use a PID controller if one period lasts multiple seconds.
 Therefore, below a minimum frequency we switch to a mode called cycle skipping.
 This is essentially a form of hysteric control: The PWM frequency kept fixed.
 Whenever the voltage drops below the target voltage, the switching PWM signal is enabled.
 If it rises above the target voltage, the PWM signal is disabled.

-# Modes Overview

-This is the first converter with multiple control modes intended to operate over a wide range of output conditions.
-There are the following modes:

-- **COT:** A PID controller is used to control the PWM frequency
-- **Cycle Skipping:** For light loads, we use a fixed PWM frequency and switch the PWM output on if the output voltage exceeds ths target voltage
-- **Low Output Voltage (LOV):** If the output voltage is close to the input voltage, we try to raise the output voltage in short bursts

-The following sections detail each mode and the conditions that lead to mode switches.

 # COT

 In the COT mode we use a PID controller to adjust the PWM frequency to reach the target voltage at the output.
 A PID controller works best for linear system.
 That means, at all operation points, the same change of the controller output should have the same effect on the converter.
 In our case, we choose to control the output current $$I_\text{out}$$.
 For a fixed target voltage, this is equivalent to controlling the target power, and for an ohmic load it is also equivalent to controlling the output voltage.
 Also, the output (and load) capacitance is typically fixed.
 Thus the response time to a current change is independent of the output voltage.